Brunop5/kyoto_web/README.md

-# TODO:
-  -make the contact page into a form
+changed the contact page into a form, with all the needed css changed the images, changed main image size and directories other minor changes